School Life

 Standard Monday-Thursday Berkeley dress code applies for all academic and review courses.

 Classes are Monday-Friday.
 There will be no classes the week of July 4 (July 1-July 5).
 Please plan your summer vacations accordingly, as summer classes have strict attendance policies.
 Please be aware of each course's start and end date.
-For non-online courses, students are required to be on campus for their final exam.
+For non-online courses, students may be required to be on campus for their final exam.

 For academic credit courses, four absences for a full-credit, six-week academic course will result in no credit being received for the course.
 Two absences for a three-week course will result in no credit being received.
 Students must receive permission from the Summer Programs Director to miss any classes of a three-week religion or PE course.
 For academic credit classes, there are no refunds after the first five days of classes.
 For review classes, there are no refunds after the first three days of classes.
 A student who chooses to drop a six-week summer credit class prior to the beginning of week 3 can do so without the course appearing on the student’s transcript.
 If the student drops the class prior to the beginning of week 4, WP (withdrew passing) will appear on the transcript.
 After week 4, courses must be completed.
 For three-week credit classes, such as World Religions, the student can drop prior to the beginning of the fourth day of classes without the course appearing on the transcript.